reachnaveen/Secure_App_step_by_step/README.md

         └── kustomization.yaml
 ```

 *   **`base/`**: Contains the common, base Kubernetes manifests for the backend and frontend.
+Image names here are generic (e.g., `your_docker_username/secure-app-backend`) without specific tags.
 *   **`overlays/`**: Contains environment-specific configurations.
 Each environment (`dev`, `stage`, `prod`) has its own `kustomization.yaml` that references the `base` and applies patches (e.g., different replica counts, environment-specific labels).

-During the CI/CD pipeline, Kustomize builds the final manifests for each environment, which can then be used for deployment.
+During the CI/CD pipeline, Kustomize dynamically sets the image tags (using the Git commit SHA) and builds the final manifests for each environment.
+These generated manifests are then committed back to the repository, ready for GitOps deployment.

 ### ArgoCD GitOps Integration (Conceptual)